gke/UAVXArm/wiki/UAVXArm32F4Startup.md

   *  Aux3 to ground
   *  Selecting Nav with the Arm/AH/Nav channel

-If there is a mission loaded (more than zero waypoints) then the centre position of the Fun/PH/RTH channel starts/resumes a mission.
+If there is a mission loaded (more than zero waypoints) then the centre position of the Fun/PH/RTH channel starts/resumes a mission but at the next waypoint - this is useful if you wish to abort attempts to get to the current waypoint due to wind or thermal influence.

 ### Pin Allocations ###